kmatsu3/Cellular_Potts/README.md

 # Cellular_Potts
-This program simulates the cellular dynamics on the basis of Cellular Potts model.
+This program simulates cellular dynamics on the basis of the Cellular Potts model with adhesion polarities.

 This program was used in the following papers: